Nick Fortes Player Props: Marlins vs. Cardinals

 Nick Fortes At The Plate

-- Fortes has three doubles, four home runs and 12 walks while hitting .207.
+- Fortes is hitting .208 with three doubles, four home runs and 12 walks.

+- Fortes has picked up a hit in 47.6% of his 63 games this season, with more than one hit in 15.9% of them.

-- Fortes has driven in a run in 16 games this year (25.8%), including two games with multiple runs batted in.
+- Fortes has driven in a run in 16 games this season (25.4%), including two games with multiple runs batted in.

-- In 15 of 62 games this year, he has scored, including multiple runs once.
+- He has scored at least one run 16 times this season (25.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.